Vinc Pichel: Ultimate Fighting Championship

-Pichel was scheduled to face Alexander Yakovlev on November 9, 2019 at UFC on ESPN+ 21 However, Pichel pulled out of the fight on October 24 citing an undisclosed injury and was replaced by Roosevelt Roberts.
+Pichel was scheduled to face Alexander Yakovlev on November 9, 2019, at UFC on ESPN+ 21 However, Pichel pulled out of the fight on October 24 citing an undisclosed injury and was replaced by Roosevelt Roberts.

 Having recovered from the hip surgery that pulled him from the Yakovlev fight, Pichel faced Jim Miller at UFC 252 on August 15, 2020.
 He won the fight by unanimous decision.

-Pichel faced Austin Hubbard on August 21, 2021 at UFC on ESPN 29.
+Pichel faced Austin Hubbard on August 21, 2021, at UFC on ESPN 29.
 He won the fight via unanimous decision.

-Pichel was scheduled to face Mark Madsen on February 12, 2022 at UFC 271.
-However, they were pushed back to UFC 273 due to unknown reasons.
+Pichel was scheduled to face Mark Madsen on February 12, 2022, at UFC 271.
+However, they were moved to UFC 273 for unknown reasons.
 He lost the fight via unanimous decision.

-Pichel was scheduled to face Jesse Ronson on October 1, 2022 at UFC Fight Night 211.
-However, Pichel withdraw due to an undisclosed injury and was replaced by Joaquim Silva.
+Pichel was scheduled to face Jesse Ronson on October 1, 2022, at UFC Fight Night 211.
+However, Pichel withdrew due to an undisclosed injury and was replaced by Joaquim Silva.

+Pichel was scheduled to face Benoît Saint-Denis on July 1, 2023, at UFC on ESPN 48.
+However, Pichel pulled out in late-May due to injury and was replaced by Ismael Bonfim.

+Pichel was scheduled to face Ismael Bonfim on November 4, 2023, at UFC Fight Night 231.
+At the weigh-ins, Ismael Bonfim weighed in at 159.5 pounds, three and a half pounds over the lightweight non-title fight limit.
+As a result, his scheduled bout with Ismael Bonfim was scrapped.
+The pair was eventually rebooked for UFC 301 on May 4, 2024.
+He lost the fight via unanimous decision.

+Replacing Joaquim Silva who withdrew for unknown reasons, Pichel is scheduled to face Rafa García on March 29, 2025 at UFC on ESPN 64.
+Pichel lost to García via unanimous decision.

+On April 28, 2025, Pichel announced his retirement from mixed martial arts competition.